 I have a thing for counting down to any event.
-We already own a Dollar Tree Bucket Advent Calendar, the Silhouette calendar, and a billion Hershey Kiss Boards and now I am making a knock off version of the Ballard Designs Advent Calendar Pillow?
+We already own a Dollar Tree Bucket Advent Calendar, and a billion Hershey Kiss Boards and now I am making a knock-off version of a retired Ballard Designs Advent Calendar Pillow?
 I know…I know… I have a countdown sickness.
 There is just something thrilling about making the days special to me I guess.
-When I got my latest Ballard Designs catalog I fell in love with the Advent Calendar Pillow.
+Back in 2011 Ballard Designs had this adorable pillow that I fell in love with.

 Source: Ballard Designs

 At $69 I thought I would try to give it a whirl myself.

 ecru colored thread